Length of Eligibility

 - Met all 20-21 DSF requirements, but didn’t receive an award due to insufficient enrollment.

-If you are eligible for this extension for the 2021-22 academic year, DSF will notify you by email and text message.
-You will need to renew your scholarship and meet your DSF requirements as usual – you don’t need to submit anything additional.
-Visit Renew Your DSF Scholarship for details about re-applying for DSF in our new student portal.
+You need to renew your scholarship and meet your DSF requirements as usual – no need to submit anything additional.
+Visit Renew Your DSF Scholarship for details about re-applying for DSF.

-If you have questions about whether you are eligible for the extension, talk to your DSF Campus Contact or reach out to the DSF Scholarship team using this contact form or at 303.640.6564.
+If you have questions about whether you received the extension, talk to your DSF Campus Contact or reach out to the DSF Scholarship team using this contact form or at 303.640.6564.

 Reminder that students who have completed a bachelor’s degree are no longer eligible for DSF, so if you will be completing your bachelor’s this spring or summer, you will not be eligible for the extension, but we’re super excited about your accomplishment!